A Step-by-Step Dog Training Guide for “Leave It”

 2. Close your hand when they attempt to grab it.

 When your dog tries to take the treat, close your hand around it.
 They will likely nudge at the treat.
 Ignore this behavior.
 Ignore any behavior attempting to pry the treat out of your hand.
-What you’re waiting for is even the slightest hesitation in interest.
+Wait for the slightest hesitation in their interest — patience is key.

 3. Wait until they stop trying to get it and reward.

-The moment your dog shows even a fleeting second of hesitation in trying to wrestle that treat from your hand, you bring one of the better treats out in your other open palm.
-The dog gets this treat as a reward for that moment’s hesitation.
+As soon as your dog stops trying to wrestle the treat from your hand, immediately bring one of the better treats out in your other open palm.
+They get a reward for the hesitation, and this reinforces the idea that good things happen when they stop trying to get the first treat.

 4. Next, wait longer before rewarding.